TheoryInPractice/CONCUSS/README.md

 Positional arguments:

 * `graph` - filename of the host graph
-* `pattern` - filename or basic pattern.
-See basic patterns section below.
+* `pattern` - filename, basic pattern or `multi`.
+See basic patterns and multiple-patterns sections below.
 * `config` - filename of the configuration settings (defaults to `config/default.cfg`)

 Optional arguments: